toddcf/code-snippets/javascript/generators.md

 A symbol iterator is a tool that teaches objects how to respond to the `for of` loop.

+An array can be iterated over automatically.
+But if you have a custom object, you can use the symbol iterator to tell the for of loop how to iterate over that custom object.

 If we condense the above example into one block of code, we'll see that our iterator functions are separate from the objects that represent our teams:

 ```